-- Popular: Welcome Heritage Panjim Inn, built in the 1800s, was one of the first big mansions of Fontainhas.
-It's been owned by the same family for five generations and nostalgically restored to retain the feel of the bygone era.
+- Iconic: Welcome Heritage Panjim Inn, built in the 1800s, was one of the first big mansions of Fontainhas.
+It's been owned by the same family for five generations and restored to retain the feel of the bygone era.
 There are 24 unique rooms decorated with period furniture and antiques.
-Rates start from around 4,000 rupees per night for a double.
+Rates start from around 5,000 rupees per night for a double.
 Breakfast is included.

-- Bed and Breakfast: Hospedaria Abrigo de Botelho is housed in a lovingly restored 150 year old Portuguese homestead that was turned into a bed & breakfast by local realtor Roy Botelho.
+- Bed and Breakfast: Hospedaria Abrigo de Botelho, housed in a 150 year-old Portuguese homestead that was turned into a bed & breakfast by local realtor Roy Botelho.
 He's the perfect host.
 There are eight rooms spread over two floors.
-Rates start from 3,000 rupees per night, including breakfast.
+Rates start from 3,500 rupees per night, including breakfast.

 - Hostel: The Old Quarter Hostel is perfect for sociable young backpackers.
 Bicycles are offered on rent for exploring the area.
-Expect to pay 500 rupees per night for a bed in a mixed or female-only dorm.
-Private rooms (in a separate building) are available from 1,000 rupees per night.
+Expect to pay 600 rupees per night for a bed in a mixed or female-only dorm.
+Private rooms are available from 1,700 rupees per night.
 The standard basic ones are situated in a separate 200 year-old building nearby.
 The White Balcao is an upmarket option with cafe, boutique and yoga studio.
 It has three dorms and a twin-sharing room, able to accommodate a maximum of 16 guests.

 Where to Eat and Drink

-The lively, award-winning Viva Panjim on on 31st January Road serves yummy Portuguese and Goan cuisine.
+Lively, award-winning Viva Panjim on 31st January Road serves yummy Goan-Portuguese cuisine.
 On the same street, Hotel Venite, with its art graffiti walls, has an unforgettable ambiance.
 It's popular with locals and travelers alike.
 Drop into cute little Cafe Morango in a heritage home on 31st January Road for tea, coffee, shakes, sweets and snacks.
 Try the chorizo pao (Goan sausage in bread).
 A hearty English breakfast is available as well.

-Overlooking the river on Rua de Ourem, Horse Shoe is renowned for its authentic Portuguese cuisine.
-It's evocatively located in a lovely 300 year old house.
-A couple of minutes walk away, on Gomes Pereira Road, Joseph Bar is an old local establishment that's been recently restored to its former grandeur.
-This intimate and hip hangout is only open in the evenings from 6-10 p.m.
+Overlooking the river on Rua de Ourem, Horse Shoe is also known for its Goan-Portuguese cuisine.
+The restaurant is evocatively located in a lovely 300 year-old house.
+A couple of minutes walk away, on Gomes Pereira Road, Joseph Bar is an old local establishment that's been recently restored to its former glory.
+This tiny roadside hangout is only open in the evenings from 6-10 p.m.
 Try the feni cocktail.

 To splurge, head to The Verandah at the Panjim Inn.
 It oozes Indo-Portuguese charm.